ElArkk/jax-unirep/paper/paper.md

 being able to translate between frameworks is highly valuable.
 Model reimplementation was highly beneficial for this.

-If "models are software 2.0" (%%reference), then data science teams might do well to treat model weights as software artefacts that are shipped to end-users,
+If "models are software 2.0" [@kaparthy2017software2],
+then data science teams might do well to treat model weights as software artefacts that are shipped to end-users,